Human Thinking under Plural LLM Assistance: Mathematical Problem Solving and Open-Ended Writing: Experiment-1: Math Problem-Solving with LLM Tutor and Peers

 \subsubsection{Self-Reported Perceptions}

 Figure~\ref{fig:exp1-post-survey-combined} shows participants' self-reported perceptions across conditions.
 Several patterns are worth noting.
 Conditions with a tutor produced the highest rates of participants reporting they learned something ($\sim$83\% for Tutor, $\sim$79\% for Tutor + Peers), though even the Peers-only condition ($\sim$70\%) substantially exceeded Control ($\sim$43\%).
 Interestingly, participants in the Peers-only condition rated the test as less difficult than those in the Tutor or Control conditions, despite performing only modestly better than those in the Control condition.
-Conditions involving agents generally produced higher confidence that participants answered correctly, and also higher reported confusion---consistent with the desirable-difficulties framing discussed in Section~\ref{section:when_learning}, where productive confusion accompanies deeper engagement with the material.
+Conditions involving agents generally produced higher confidence that participants answered correctly, and also higher reported confusion.